greyducko/best-pace-corral-calculator/README.md

 they hit their target time.

 To use this calculator, simply copy the repository and open the index.html file in a browser.
+You can also try it out here: https://greyducko.github.io/best-pace-corral-calculator/